How to Become a Nurse in Canada from India

 Nursing Regulatory Bodies in Canada

 There are different nursing regulatory bodies in Canada which offer Registered Nurse licenses to both domestic and international students who come from outside Canada.
 These regulatory bodies are headed by the parent body called the National Nursing Assessment Service or NNAS.
-There are different provinces in Canada and each province has a separate regulatory body which assesses the applications for becoming a Registered Nurse in Canada.
+There are different provinces in Canada, and each province has a separate regulatory body that assesses the applications for becoming a Registered Nurse in Canada.
 The following table summarizes the nursing regulator bodies province-wise in Canada, through which international students can apply based on their preferred area of practice:

 Canadian Provinces Nursing Regulatory Bodies